-It should also be noted that these disparities in ED visits and hospitalizations does not necessarily mean one population experiences the illness more or less often, but rather that certain ZIP codes experience a higher proportion of serious or poorly controlled illness.
-Overall, it appears that it is more difficult to manage chronic conditions when living in poverty.
+It should also be noted that these disparaities in ED vists and hospitalizations does not necessarily mean one population experiences the illness more or less often, but rather that certain ZIP codes experience a higher proportion of serious or poorly controlled illness.
 Regardless, disparities of ED visits and hospitalizations based on poverty level highlights an area in need of further examination and possibly intervention.

-90 English, P. Carpenter, C., Horiuchi, S., & Valle, J. (2021).
+&lt;sup>90 English, P. Carpenter, C., Horiuchi, S., & Valle, J. (2021).
 Tracking California.
 Rates of Respiratory and Cardiovascular Disease Emergency Department Visits and Hospitalizations in the Coachella Valley: Analysis of Emergency Department and Hospitalization Data, 2016 to 2018.